itsatony/project2md/README.md

 ## Overview

-RepoScribe is a command-line tool that creates a single Markdown file containing the complete structure and content of a Git repository.
+project2md is a command-line tool that creates a single Markdown file containing the complete structure and content of a Git repository.
 It's designed to prepare repository content for Large Language Model (LLM) analysis while maintaining project structure and context.

 ## Features